ZinnaChoi/ZinnaChoi/README.md

 ## About Me

+- ✒️ I majored in Statistics at Korea University.
 - 👔 I worked as a Backend Engineer from July 2021 to mid-December 2023.
 Currently exploring new opportunities and expanding my skill set.
 - 🩷 As a developer, the direction I strive for is: a developer who deliberates and applies
 - 💌 How to reach me: choiyh11097@gmail.com